Introduction

 Outcome: Lower lift to adopt and operate; fewer brittle customizations.

-Dimension 3: Security & Compliance
+Dimension 3: Risk, Security & Compliance

 Definition: Controls that protect data and meet regulatory requirements from day one.